-The landlocked south-east European country of Serbia is becoming a leading international production hub.
-It has an incentive of 25% with no per-production cap — which can extend to 30% if a film spends at least $5.9m (€5m) — and a growing crew base.
+The landlocked south-east European country of Serbia is an international production hub to watch.
+It has an incentive of 25% with no per-production cap — which can extend to 30% if a film spends at least $6.1m (€5m) — and a growing crew base.

-Balkanic Media and UK financier Head Gear Films have unveiled a $25m credit facility to back film and TV series shooting in the country.
-The fund will cashflow the country’s cash rebate as well as offer debt and gap financing for Balkanic Media-serviced productions and its own original content.
-Balkanic returned to filming The CW series The Outpost mainly at PFI Studios, just outside Belgrade, over the summer as production resumed after the Covid-19 shutdown.
+Balkanic Media and UK financier Head Gear Films also offer a $25m credit facility to back film and TV series shooting in the country.
+The fund cashflows the country’s cash rebate as well as offers debt and gap financing for Balkanic Media-serviced productions and its own original content.
+Balkanic returned to filming The CW series The Outpost mainly at PFI Studios, just outside Belgrade, last summer as production resumed after the Covid‑19 shutdown.

-“We have extensive Covid-19 protocols in place, which have really helped to keep the cast and crew safe,” explains Jonathan English, the show’s producer and founder of Balkanic.
+“We had extensive Covid-19 protocols in place, which helped to keep the cast and crew safe,” explains English, who is producing the series.
 “Most of the crew are Serbian, even heads of department, and the country is extremely competitive for rates and costs.”

 Serbia is set to receive a further boost with the construction of a studio just 20 minutes from central Belgrade.
-Set up by Firefly Productions, the complex will comprise three soundstages (two of 2,000 square metres and one of 800 square metres) plus a backlot, production offices, water tank and related facilities.
-It was due to open this summer but has been delayed due to the pandemic.
+Instigated by Firefly Productions, the complex will comprise three soundstages (two of 2,000 square metres and one of 800 square metres) plus a backlot, production offices, water tank and related facilities.
+Part of the complex is expected to open later this year.

 Beyond Belgrade, Serbian locations range from gentle hills and rivers in the centre of the country through to the Dinaric Alps in the west and the Carpathian mountains and Balkan mountains in the east.